marvinh-csun/assignment_3/README.md

 Create a frontend for this api endpoint sorting and searching what ever fields you find interesting try to do at least to or 3 search fields Make sure to paginate your data.
 Returning only 25-100 entries max at a time.

+## You dont have to user larevel for your api but this is the quickest way to seed a database instance with yelp data which will then be available to you through docker